Best of BFI: Future Film Festival

 Saying goodbye is always hard especially when it's someone you love with all your life, Here we find a Father's regression towards his Daughter leaving home and spreading her wings.
 Their journey is documented through expression all dance and the stages of farewells.
 Sometimes you just have to hug tighter and longer and other times you have to let your bird fly by itself.

-Hey Oskar, thank you for talking to tNC, how's everything going?
+Hey Oskar, thank you for talking to The New Current, how's everything going?

 It’s my pleasure!
 And I am very well thank you.